e-Credit

 Contractually identifying loss liabilities is of paramount importance

-because merchant service agreements result in sharing a bank account with
+because merchant service agreements result in sharing a bank account

 the credit card issuer or their agents.
 Typically, merchant service

-agreement allows each party to withdraw thousands of dollars without advance
+agreement allows each party to withdraw thousands of dollars without

 notice for a variety reasons including but not limited to payment disputes.